pip-services/pip-services-docs/content/en/python/mongodb/persistence/identifiable_mongodb_persistence.md

 #### set
 Sets a data item.
-If the data item exists it updates it, otherwise it create a new data item.
+If the data item exists it updates it, otherwise it creates a new data item.

 > set(correlation_id: Optional[str], item: T): Optional[T]